Kisore06/Login-and-register/README.md

-I have connected the registration html page to database using PHP database name is login_task running through Xampp server / htdocs
+-I have connected the registration html page to database using PHP

+-database name is login_task

+-running through Xampp server / htdocs